programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 activity: analyzing
 topics: distant-reading
 abstract: This lesson focuses on an indispensable set of data analysis methods, logistic and linear regression.
-It provides a high-level overview of linear and logistic regression and walks through running both algorithms in Python (using scikit-learn).
+It provides an overview of linear and logistic regression and walks through running both algorithms in Python (using scikit-learn).
   The lesson also discusses interpreting the results of a regression model and some common pitfalls to avoid.